top of page

 Taking an early twentieth-century sketch book of South African mines and botanical gardens as its starting point, this work-in-progress will explore the tensions between itinerancy and being grounded in the artistic and literary discourses of mining and minerality, particularly those of the British southern settler colonies.
 Prompted to follow the literary form of the mining sketchbook and scrapbook, the paper will sketch, cut, paste and explore various sites of itinerancy and groundedness from the auriferous and diamondiferous to the garden abecedarium of colonialism.

-Mehdi Torkaman Momeni (independent scholar and filmmaker)
+Mehdi Torkaman (independent scholar and filmmaker)

 bottom of page